itsaboutcode/SalesforceNotes/apex.md

 - Apex is a `strongly typed`, object-oriented programming language.
 - It allows developers to execute `flow and transaction control statements` on the Salesforce Platform server.
-- Apex code can only be written in a sandbox environment or a Developer org, not in production.
+- Apex code can only be written in a `sandbox environment or a Developer org`, not in production.
 - Apex code can be deployed to a production org from a sandbox.

 ## [Writing Apex](https://developer.salesforce.com/docs/atlas.en-us.234.0.apexcode.meta/apexcode/apex_writing.htm)